istio/istio.io/content/en/docs/setup/install/multicluster/before-you-begin/index.md

 - [Install Primary-Remote on Different Networks](/docs/setup/install/multicluster/primary-remote_multi-network)

 {{< tip >}}
-If you plan on installing Istio multi-cluster using Helm, see the [Helm installation overview](/docs/setup/install/helm) for steps to configure and update the Helm repository.
+If you plan on installing Istio multi-cluster using Helm, follow the [Helm prerequisites](/docs/setup/install/helm/#prerequisites) in the Helm install guide first.
 {{< /tip >}}

 {{< tip >}}